Individuals – Social Security Number or Individual Tax Identification Number

 If an artist is denied an SSN, he or she will receive a rejection letter from the Social Security Administration.
 The artist may then apply to the IRS for an ITIN.
 Note, however, that the IRS will issue ITINs only to individuals who have applied for and been denied an SSN – the rejection letter from the Social Security Administration must accompany the application for an ITIN.
 Along with the one-page W-7 ITIN request form, the IRS requires a nonresident individual to submit proof of his or her identity and “foreign status” to obtain an ITIN.
 This proof can take the form of a certified copy of the individual’s passport alone, or copies of two of the following: 1) a current national ID card (that includes the individual’s name, address, photograph, date of birth and expiration date); 2) a foreign voter registration card; and 3) a civil birth certificate.
 As of June 22, 2012, only copies of documents certified by the agency that issued that document will be accepted with ITIN requests.
 The IRS will no longer accept passport or other copies that have been certified by U.S. or foreign notaries.
 So, for instance, if an individual wishes to submit a copy of his passport as proof of his identity and foreign status, the individual must obtain a copy of the passport certified by whatever government agency issued that passport.

 Note that this new "strengthened" procedure is in place only until the end of 2012, when the IRS will issue further new guidelines for obtaining ITINs.
-The IRS has posted additional information on its website to address additional questions regarding the new procedure.
+This Fact Sheet by the IRS may offer some helpful details.

 If all of this sounds like a bit of a headache, consider the following: